Cronza/HeartbeatEngine/README.md

 ## Action Manager
 The Action Manager was created in order to allow developers (and the engine) to access any number of possible in-game actions in a flexible, YAML-accessible manner.

 'Actions' are defined as classes in the `actions.py` file.
-When an action is requested, such as by a YAML file (Dialogue, clicking interactables, etc), it looks to this file for the corresponding action class.
+When an action is requested, such as by a YAML file (Dialogue, clicking interactables, etc), it looks to this file using Python's reflection capabilities for the corresponding action class.
 For example: `class load_scene(Action)`.
 Once found, it calls it, passing it any additional pieces of information provided.
 An example of a dialogue YAML block:

 ```
 - action: "dialogue"